thsetz/ps.basic/docs/source/usage.rst

 ================================

-To guard against multiple service instances running in parallel, the ``guarded_by_lockfile`` Flag isused.
+To guard against multiple service instances running in parallel, the ``guarded_by_lockfile`` Flag is used.

-If the Basic singleton is instantiated with this flag
+If the Basic singleton is instantiated with this flag,

     >>> Basic(service_name, guarded_by_lockfile = True) # doctest:+ELLIPSIS
     <ps.basic.Config.Basic object at ...>